Bob Goldberg talking to an elderly woman about estate planning and administration with her daughter who is part of the sandwich generation.

 A beneficiary is a person or entity who benefits from a will, estate plan, trust, insurance policy, or a similar financial arrangement.
 When creating an estate plan, you will need to name the beneficiaries by identifying who will receive certain assets.
 Many people name their children, spouses, and other relatives as beneficiaries, but you could also name a charity.

-A living will is a legal document providing “clear and convincing evidence” about the care you want at the end of life if you cannot communicate those wishes at the time.
+A Living Will is a legal document providing “clear and convincing evidence” about the care you want at the end of life if you cannot communicate those wishes at the time.
 This document will help doctors and caregivers determine what to do if you become terminally ill, suffer a serious accident, experience late-stage dementia, or are nearing the end of your life.

 By creating a living will, you can reduce confusion and avoid unnecessary suffering,